jsonresume/jsonresume-theme-class/README.md

 ### Dark Mode

 Includes a dark mode, and uses the [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS property to provide a positive user-experience.

+### Optimized

+This theme makes no external connections, doesn't embed scripts, and is lightweight by design.
+Both HTML and PDF exports will be minimal.

 ## Preview